Two-spirit: Film

 The 2009 documentary film Two Spirits, directed by Lydia Nibley, tells the story of the hate-murder of 16-year-old Navajo Fred Martinez.
 The film was shown on Independent Lens in 2011, and was the winner of the annual Audience Award for that year.
 In the film, Nibley "affirms Martinez' Navajo sense of being a two spirit 'effeminate male', or nádleeh".
 Martinez' mother defined nádleeh as "half woman, half man".

 Fire Song, a 2015 film directed by Adam Garnet Jones follows a gay Anishnabe teenager in Northern Ontario who is struggling to support his family in the aftermath of his sister's suicide.

 In 2017 two-spirited Metis filmmaker Marjorie Beaucage released Coming In Stories: Two Spirit in Saskatchewan as a way to raise awareness about the experiences of two-spirited individuals living in Saskatchewan, Canada.
-The film is available on Vimeo.

 In the 2018 indie film, The Miseducation of Cameron Post, a Lakota character – Adam Red Eagle, played by Forrest Goodluck – is sent to a conversion camp for identifying as winkte and two-spirit.

 The 2021 film Wildhood directed by Bretten Hannam, follows the storyline of Link and his brother Travis (Avery Winters-Anthony) who are fleeing their abusive father.
 During this journey Link (Phillip Lewitski) discovers his sexuality as a Two-Spirit person and rediscovers his Mi'kmaw heritage.

-Premiering at the Sundance Film Festival, Fancy Dance (2023 film) a film by Erica Tremblay a Seneca–Cayuga Nation writer and director highlights the crisis of Missing and Murdered Indigenous Women through the disappearance of her sister Tawi (Hauli Gray) the film follows the story of Jax (Lily Gladstone) butch lesbian living on the Seneca-Cayuga Nation reservation in Oklahoma. and her niece Roki (Isabel DeRoy-Olson).
+Premiering at the Sundance Film Festival, the 2023 film Fancy Dance by Erica Tremblay, a Seneca–Cayuga Nation writer and director, is about the crisis of Missing and Murdered Indigenous Women through the disappearance of her sister Tawi (Hauli Gray); the film follows the story of Jax (Lily Gladstone), a butch lesbian living on the Seneca-Cayuga Nation reservation in Oklahoma, and her niece Roki (Isabel DeRoy-Olson).